What is spiritual maintenance? How do I know if I need it, and what exactly does this kind of repair entail? Come and find out.

 Maintaining the health of our spirit has a positive effect on the body, mind, and spirit.
 Some people need more maintenance than others because they adopt unhealthy beliefs and habits.
 Everyone should know these warning signs, which tell us it’s time for routine maintenance.

 Closed for Spiritual Maintenance Means?

 When you conduct the inner work to repair and revitalize your life, it doesn’t mean you must go away for a six-month retreat.
 Most people don’t have the luxury of this.
 We have work to do.
 Life doesn’t stop just because we need to make some repairs.
 It means taking a little time from your daily routine to assess what you need and take the appropriate action.

 Here’s an important point to keep in mind.
 Everyone you meet is traumatized.
 Everyone includes you.
 No one is exempt from emotional and physical injury.
 People act inappropriately out of fear and pain, so it is important to deal with root causes.

 Are you ready?
 Here are the common signs that tell us it is for a spiritual tuneup (1).

-Everyone has bad dreams from time to time, but recurring nightmares are a sign there is something you need to take care of.
-It’s the issues behind the nightmare needs to be addressed.
+Everyone has bad dreams from time to time, but recurring nightmares are a sign there is something you should deal with or correct.
+It’s the issues behind the nightmare that needs to be addressed.
 It won’t go away.
 When a dream or dream theme repeats, it is the subconscious mind trying to get our attention.
-You know what the issue is, but you just have not dealt with it.
+You know the issue, but you have not dealt with it.
 Maybe you do not want to deal with it.
 Too bad.
 Your subconscious mind is telling you it is ready.